fdiogo/react-untabbable/README.md

 <Untabbable>
     <button>Can't tab into me 😢</button>
-    You can mix React elements and simple nodes! (string, number, etc...)
+    You can mix React elements with simple nodes! (string, number, etc...)
     <div>
         <button>Can't tab into me as well 😭</button>
     </div>